hmcts/pip-data-management-apim/README.md

 These policies will affect all of the actions for the Data Management API Operations.

 ### Add new Policy
-To add a new policy, create the new XML file within the source location.
+To add a new policy, create the new XML file within the source location with the name of the Operation ID.
+This should be the Operation ID set in the Swagger Definition and the new file name.

 The content should start by looking like this:
 ```XML
 <policies>